 From Russia With Leering.

-James Bond 007 returns in FROM RUSSIA WITH LOVE, the first sequel to the first ever James Bond movie, DR. NO.
+James Bond 007 returns in FROM RUSSIA WITH LOVE (from Ian Fleming’s 5th Bond novel, publ.
+1956), the first sequel to the first ever James Bond movie, DR. NO.

 And it is… uh… I don’t know how to break it to you Bond fans, but try to sit through this movie in 2016 and let me know how many times you flinch from the inert filmmaking, the theatrical acting, the juvenile framing, the laughable action (replete with Spock Chops aplenty), and the misogynistic leering.
 Especially the leering.

 Sean Connery returns as James Bond, the British Secret Service maven with the manly pompadour, hairy chest, forceful thrust and incessant smoking.
-Bernard Lee reprises his role as ‘M,’ Bond’s boss, and Desmond Llewelyn makes his first appearance as weapons expert ‘Q’ (unlike future Bond episodes, there is no sarcastic interplay between Bond and Q, just a factual outline of gadgetry in Bond’s briefcase).
+Bernard Lee reprises his role as ‘M,’ Bond’s boss, and Desmond Llewelyn makes his first appearance as Quartermaster Boothroyd aka ‘Q’ (unlike future Bond episodes, there is no sarcastic interplay between Bond and Q, just a factual outline of gadgetry in Bond’s briefcase).
 Lois Maxwell is still M’s secretary, still trying to wrap her granny panties around Bond’s throat.

 Robert Shaw is blond and buffed Russian agent Grant (who looks more like a Nazi than a Cossack.
 Is he holding in his gut or were we all actually that skinny once?).
-The interaction between Bond and Grant is one of the film’s failings: they are meant to be the hero and his nemesis, but share such minimal time actually being at odds with one another, it seems like writer Richard Maibaum was attempting to string out some kind of tense story with them at its hub, but only succeeded at involving too many people to care about, doing lots of walking, entering hotel rooms, sitting, making leering sexist comments, talking about stuff we care nothing about, sleeping on a train, kissing, and more walking.
+The interaction between Bond and Grant is one of the film’s demerits: they are the hero and his nemesis, but share such minimal onscreen time being at odds with one another, it seems like writer Richard Maibaum was attempting to string out some kind of grandiose story of two titans circling each other but fearful of meeting for the Armageddon it would cause.
+Attempted and failed.
+To set up their rivalry, the cold open (pre-title sequence) shows Shaw stalking and strangling Connery! – it is revealed immediately Connery is just a guy wearing a Connery mask; meaning Shaw is being trained to specifically hunt Bond!
+Even with this scene, Maibaum loses us along the way with too many people to care about, too much walking, too many hotel rooms, too much sitting, talking, sleeping, kissing, and, of course, leering.